Today I would like to share with you, a recipe that is not mine, nor is it Italian: Shrimp tempura.

 - Heat it over medium heat and bring the sauce to a boil.

-- Once it starts boiling, reduce the heat to low and allow it to simmer.
+- Once it starts boiling, reduces the heat to low and allow it to simmer.

 - Continue simmering until the sugar is completely dissolved.